population-research/uganda-covid/paper/uganda_covid_wber_publication.md

 However, there are at least three potential drawbacks to our approach.
 First, phone surveys, as we use here, provide less detailed data about household members and may suffer from selection bias.
-Second, in contrast to, for example, @Amare2021, we have limited  pre-COVID-19 information on the households.
+Second, in contrast to, for example, @Amare2021, there is limited  pre-COVID-19 information on the households.
 Third, there was no spatial variation in the lockdowns decreed by the government, opposite of, for example, Nigeria or India.